 My daughter and I had a lot of fun at our Yellow River Trash Bash this weekend, although it was definitely hard work!
 We were lucky that the organizers of the event had plenty of great sponsors as well as tons of supplies and a knowledgeable guide!

 I was amazed at how much trash we found once we actually started looking.
 Much of the trash had obviously been there for 40 or 50 years based on the age and style of the cans and bottles.
 We brought bags and buckets and after only about 90 minutes we could barely carry everything back out of the woods!

-We found plenty of the trash on the river banks which the girls happily lugged through the woods for quite a ways.
+We found plenty of trash on the river banks which the girls happily lugged through the woods quite a way.
 Of course, what got them most excited was the turtle they found, the bunny that we accidentally scared out of the underbrush, and some fun river crossings which gave them an excuse to get their feet wet.